 For the past six years Mensline has been providing professional support to the 24/7 statewide Homeless Persons line after hours.
-Cases that are generally referred to Mensline are those involving adults with children and particularly vulnerable adults all of whom who are assessed as not capable of safely 'sleeping rough'.
-Mensline will often arrange overnight accommodation or transport to a safe place in these situations with a follow up back to HPIQ the following and children throughout the state via HPIQ.
+Cases that are generally referred to Mensline are those involving adults with children and particularly vulnerable adults all of whom who have been assessed as not capable of safely 'sleeping rough'.
+Mensline will often arrange overnight accommodation or transport to a safe place in these situations with a follow up back to HPIQ the following day.
+Mensline assist more than 500 homeless adults and children throughout the state via HPIQ every year.